MoleMan1024/audiowagon/docs/faq.markdown

 - streaming platforms require a *monthly subscription*.
 If not subscribed, you will get ads.
 With physical/downloaded music, you only pay once and usually keep the music for your lifetime.
 Also in case the streaming provider ever *goes out of business*, you have nothing.
 With physical/downloaded music, you own the music data
+- streaming platforms might limit the *audio quality* of the music you are listening to (and some artists refused to use certain streaming providers for this reason).
+With downloaded music files you are only limited by the quality of those files themselves (and by the audio hard- and software in the car, but that is the same for streaming)
 - streaming music probably has a slightly higher *CO2 footprint* than downloading music (I don't have conclusive studies to link to, but some articles suggest that direction)